jklj077/senteval-info/README.md

-# SentEval
+# Evaluating BERT with SentEval

 Using SentEval to evaluate the word vectors and hidden vectors of pretrained models for natural language processing.

-To aggregate the hidden vectors of a sentence to a single vector, three methods are used: using the vector at the first position ([CLS] symbol), using the vector at the last position ([SEP] symbol), using the average across the sentence, and using the maximum across the sentence.
+To aggregate the hidden vectors of a sentence to a single vector, four methods are used: using the vector at the first position ([CLS] symbol), using the vector at the last position ([SEP] symbol), using the average across the sentence, and using the maximum across the sentence.

 ## Bert-base-uncased